Artificial Intelligence Turns Deep: Who's in control?

 Star Island offers Discounts!

-Discounts are available for first time attendees, former pelicans, folks who haven't come in a while, and everyone else.
+Discounts are available for first time attendees, former Pelicans, folks who haven't come in a while, and others.
 Check out the discounts page below.

 IRAS Scholarships now available

 IRAS offers a range of fellowships and scholarships for students, seniors (over 55) and the top abstract submissions

 “I’m sorry Dave, I’m afraid I can’t do that….” said HAL in the most famous line in 2001: A Space Odyssey.
 So, Dave had to disable HAL to regain control of the spaceship and dodge annihilation.
 From the earliest myths of artificially created beings until today, the question of “who’s in control” has troubled us.
 Now it looks like we’re really going to have to deal with it in our lifetimes.
 On the 50th anniversary of 2001, IRAS returns to considering the prospects, opportunities and dangers of Artificial Intelligence (AI), first discussed at an IRAS summer conference in 1968 by Marvin Minsky, a founder of AI research and consultant to Stanley Kubrick and Arthur C. Clarke as they directed and created 2001.

 This conference will address how AI may shape our future as well as our ability to foresee and control how AI will reshape us.